berachain/docs/apps/core/content/nodes/quickstart.md

 You should be able to see the newly created files in the `./build/bin/config` folder:

 :::warning
 **IMPORTANT:** Make sure to securely backup your `priv_validator_key.json` file if running a **validator** node.
 This is the file that contains your validator's private key and is needed to sign blocks as your validator.
-If you lose this file, you may have issues recovering your validator and its funds.
+If you lose this file, WE CANNOT HELP and you will have issues recovering your validator and its funds.
 :::

 ```bash